Master of Arts in Counseling, Clinical Mental Health Counseling — Online

 Change Lives for the Better with Expert Skills

-Transform Your Career with a Catholic Education Built on Purpose
+Transform Your Career with a Faith-Based Education Built on Purpose

 Advance your knowledge and fulfill your desire to help others achieve and maintain positive mental health and overall wellness.
 Develop the skills to support individuals as they navigate through life’s challenges.
 Our Lady of the Lake University’s Master of Arts in Counseling – Clinical Mental Health Counseling specialization prepares you for a career in the mental health field delivering the skills, techniques, and strategies to help you make a difference in the lives of others.
 Our program is designed to meet the academic requirements for counseling licensure in most states.
 Seize an educational opportunity offering multiple benefits – faculty expertise, no entrance exams, small class sizes, and a flexible online format.